ROTOR 2INpower FAQ

 What is ROTOR 2INpower vs INpower?

 ROTOR INpower measures in the spindle power generated by the left leg.
 The power value that’s shown is the result of extrapolation (default operation to multiply by two) power measured in the left leg.
-ROTOR 2INpower keeps INpower technology and adds strain gauges to the drive-side crank, which allows the measurement of the power applied by each leg independently.
+ROTOR 2INpower DM keeps INpower technology and adds strain gauges to the drive-side crank, which allows the measurement of the power applied by each leg independently.
 In addition to the new metrics that ROTOR INpower introduced for pedal analysis and monitoring: TORQUE 360 and OCA (Optimum Chainring Angle), ROTOR 2INpower goes further allowing analysis for each leg separately and providing balance information.

 How accurate is the 2INpower?